ceres-solver/ceres-solver/docs/source/solving.rst

 Line Search Methods
 ===================

-**The implementation of line search algorithms in Ceres Solver is fairly new and not very well tested, so for now this part of the solver should be considered beta quality.
-We welcome reports of your experiences both good and bad on the mailinglist.**
+The line search method in Ceres Solver cannot handle bounds constraints right now, so it can only be used for solving unconstrained problems.

 Line search algorithms